edwardpark/D3_theMightyDucksTrivia/Notes.md

 As a User, I want to see a result of my scores , so that I know how well I did.

+MOTHERFUCKING ICING

+-Have a simple charted visualization using D3 of correct answers on the side of the screen.
+  -updating the actual visualizaiton data point with scores as the game progresses

+--> forward have that a more asthetically pleasing and fun animation.

+V3.
+-cue a animated timer for the game before cards turn over int auto false.